-- Solicited AEs, collected through an e-Diary, will be recorded for each vaccination from the time of vaccination until 7 days post-vaccination.
-If these solicited signs and symptoms are not resolved by that time, the participant will continue to complete the e-Diary until Day 29 post-vaccination or until they are resolved, whichever comes first. - All other unsolicited AEs, whether serious or non-serious, will be recorded for each vaccination from the time of vaccination until 28 days post-vaccination.
-Unsolicited AEs with the onset date outside the timeframe defined above (>28 days after previous study vaccination), which are ongoing on the day of the subsequent vaccination, should be recorded as such.
+- Solicited AEs, collected through an e-Diary, will be recorded from the time of vaccination until 7 days post-vaccination. - All other unsolicited AEs, whether serious or non-serious, will be recorded from the time of vaccination until 28 days post-vaccination.